 17. Defendant NAR is a trade association headquartered in Chicago, Illinois, that establishes and enforces policies and professional standards for its over 1.4 million members.
 NAR is incorporated under the laws of Illinois.
 Its 54 state and territorial associations and over 1,200 local associations are members of, and are overseen by, NAR.
 NAR promulgates rules governing the operation of the approximately 600 MLSs that are affiliated with NAR through their ownership or operation by NAR's state, local and territorial associations.
-NAR is registered to do business as a non-profit in the state of California and advertises and solicits members in the state.
-It has more than 185,000 members in California, derives revenue from California, and holds meetings in California.
-NAR also directs its California-based members to follow rules it promulgates.
+NAR is registered to do business as a non-profit in the state of California and advertises and solicits

 - 18. Defendant California Regional Multiple Listing Service, Inc. ("CRMLS") is the largest MLS in the United States with over 100,000 members who have access to more than 70 percent of listings for sale in California.
 CRMLS is owned and controlled by NAR members operating through 39 local associations of NAR throughout the State of California.
 CRMLS is headquartered in Chino Hills, California, and is incorporated under the laws of California.
 CRMLS is a NAR-affiliated MLS governed and controlled by NAR rules. - 19.
 Defendant Bright MLS, Inc. ("Bright MLS") is a MLS serving the Mid-Atlantic region of the United States with over 88,000 members.
 Bright MLS is owned and controlled by NAR members operating through 43 local associations of NAR members operating through local associations of NAR throughout the States of New Jersey, Delaware, Maryland, Pennsylvania, West Virginia, the Commonwealth of Virginia, and the District of Columbia.
 Bright MLS is headquartered in Rockville, Maryland, and is incorporated under the laws of Delaware.
 In a typical year, Bright MLS will facilitate approximately \$70 billion in residential real estate transactions.
 Bright MLS is a NAR-affiliated MLS governed and controlled by NAR rules. - 20.
 Defendant Midwest Real Estate Data, LLC ("MRED") is a MLS serving northern Illinois, southern Wisconsin, and northwest Indiana with over 45,000 members.
-MRED is owned and controlled by NAR members operating through 15 local associations of NAR throughout the States of Illinois, Wisconsin, and Indiana.
+MRED is indirectly owned and controlled by NAR members operating through 15 local associations of NAR throughout the States of Illinois, Wisconsin, and Indiana.
 MRED is headquartered in Lisle, Illinois, and organized under the laws of the Illinois.
-MRED is a NAR-affiliated MLS governed and controlled by NAR rules.

-JURISDICTION, STANDING AND VENUE
+JURISDICTION, STANDING, AND VENUE